dirarmdn/100-days-of-code/log.md

 **Today's Progress:** I'm trying to create a *simple* web server using nodejs

-**Thoughts:** This is the part I've been waiting for in this course!
+**Thoughts:** This is the part I've been waiting for!
 Honestly, still have no idea how to implement it with the front-end, but let's see.
 Not yet trying bulma, I want to sleep lol.
 Maybe tomorrow if I have more time.

 **Link(s) to work / My source of study**
 1. https://www.dicoding.com/academies/256 [JS Basic in Indonesian]